-- Enter a meaningful title (taken from your Assessment Task Descriptions section of your Unit Outline/Essentials module) in the Name field.
+- Enter a meaningful title (taken from your Assessment Task Descriptions section of your Unit Outline) in the Name field.

-- If you are not going to use Turnitin for originality checking, then you can select the Save and Close button
+- Press on Manage Turnitin to open Turnitin settings.
+If you are not going to use Turnitin for similarity checking, then you can select the Save and Close button.

 Setting up Turnitin

-- Check the box to enable and Originality Check for all submissions to this assignment folder.
+- Select the check box to enable Similarity Reports for this assessment.

-- Select the Automatic originality checking on all submissions radio button so that all submissions are checked automatically when submitted
+- Select the Automatic similarity checking on all submissions radio button so that all submissions are checked automatically when submitted